 To help navigate the realm of gins, we asked a team of professional bartenders for their can't-live-without bottles.
-These cocktail experts have selected tried-and-true gins that shine in martinis, Negronis, and gimlets, and of course, the best gin for a simple G&T.
+These cocktail experts selected tried-and-true gins that shine in martinis, Negronis, and gimlets, and of course, the best gin for a simple G&T.

 She continues, “It’s also priced so it is accessible to fit your gin cocktail needs.
 Overall, Fords Gin isn't trying to reinvent the wheel—just make a really good wheel.”

-Linden Pride, co-owner of Dante, notes it is particularly excellent in a martini.
+Linden Pride, co-owner of Dante NYC, notes it is particularly excellent in a martini.
 “Preferred as a 50/50 martini, Fords Gin has the bright citrus notes, and mild juniper palate that gives this gin the strength to be easily distinguished in a martini, whilst having the nuances to balance with the fragrance of the vermouth."

 Made with Italian juniper berries and orris root, Spanish almonds and lemons, grains of paradise from West Africa, and Chinese licorice, Bombay Sapphire is the product of a 1761 gin distillery founded by Thomas Dakin in Warrington, England.
 The London Dry Gin, spotted easily because of its distinct, bright blue bottle, is aromatic and crisp, and holds up delightfully in a martini.

 It’s also Habib’s favorite because it’s a classic gin he’s enjoyed countless times over the years.
 “It’s always a favorite because I have shared it with a family member or an old friend.
 It brings you back.”

 Price at time of publish: $20 for 375mL